jingshuw/sctransfer/README.md

 ```
 pip install sctransfer
 ```
 The package only supports Python (>=3.5).

-Can not work with tensorflow 2.0.0 now.
-Will change the syntax when tensorflow 2 gets more popular.
+Update: the package now works with tensorflow 2.